Trivulzianus/Data-Structure-Injection/README.md

 This document unifies research on **Data-Structure Injection (DSI)** vulnerabilities in agentic LLM frameworks.
 It will focus on two attack classes:
 1. **Tool‑Hijack (DSI‑S)**: Structured‑prompt injection where the LLM fills in extra fields in a legitimate tool schema, causing unintended tool calls.
 2. **Tool‑Hack (DSI‑A)**: Argument‑level injection where malicious payloads escape the intended parameter context and execute arbitrary commands.
+3. **Workflow-Hijack (DSI-W)**: Workflow level hijack where an LLM agent treats an XML (for example) workflow as an authoritative input, causing complete agent takeover.

 This research includes proof‑of‑concept (PoC) details, detection and mitigation strategies, and recommendations for both framework vendors and application developers.